seton-hall-university/nj-makerDay-2016-docs/home-automation/sketch-temperature.md

 # Temperature Sketch (temperature.ino)

 The ```temperature.ino``` sketch handles reading the temperature sensor.
 As with the humidity sketch, it also provides data to any client that requests it.
+Unlike the humidity sensor, there are a few different ways to present temperature values.
+In this sketch, we provide three(3): Celsius (the default), Fahrenheit and Kelvin.

 ```c++
 // Libraries